 I seriously debated whether or not to drag all my kids up those 5 flights of stairs, and then I decided to man up and take the elevator.
 So I took a deep breath and pushed the button and prepared myself to die.
 To make matters worse, 2 of my kids are a bit claustrophobic and I couldn’t let them see me scared so I had to pretend that I just love, love, love elevators.
 On the ride up, I don’t know how many times I forced myself to smile and say “Isn’t this FUN?!?!”
 And of course it was one of those elevators that once it gets to the floor, it pauses for about 10 full seconds before the door opens.
 I was getting ready to claw my way out of that elevator when the door finally opened.
 But finally it did, thank the Lord.

-By then, I am really shaking, and my heart is just pounding out of my chest, but I am keeping my game face on because I know my kids are with me and of course, when you have anxiety, you just have to fake it till you make it sometimes.
-So we finally find the office and I faked every bit of calm and composure I could as I asked for my husband, and it was the same person who had called to tell me to come pick him up.
+By then, I was really shaking, and my heart was pounding out of my chest, but I kept my game face on because I knew my kids were with me and of course, when you have anxiety, you just have to fake it till you make it sometimes.
+So we finally found the office and I faked every bit of calm and composure I could as I asked for my husband, and it was the same person who had called to tell me to come pick him up.
 And she said “Oh, your voice is better!
 What did you use?”

 I said “Huh?”….and then I remembered I was supposed to be sick and I said “Ohhh….. just some tea with honey.”